skrub-data/skrub/CONTRIBUTING.rst

 Consider an example: your contribution is for the ``AmazingTransformer``, whose code is in ``skrub/_amazing_transformer.py``.
-The ``AmazingTransformer`` is added to as one of the default transformers for ``TableVectorizer``.
+The ``AmazingTransformer`` is added as one of the default transformers for ``TableVectorizer``.

 As such, you should add a new file testing the functionality of ``AmazingTransformer`` in ``skrub/tests/test_amazing_transformer.py``, and update the file ``skrub/tests/test_table_vectorizer.py`` so that it takes into account the new transformer.

-Additionally, you might have updated the dataframe API in ``skrub/_dataframe/_common.py`` with a new function, ``amazing_function``.
+Additionally, you might have updated the internal dataframe API in ``skrub/_dataframe/_common.py`` with a new function, ``amazing_function``.
 In this case, you should also update ``skrub/_dataframe/tests/test_common.py`` to add a test for the